Brhula/Houdini-Notes/SOLARIS_KARMA.md

 ## How To:

-- Rename a node: use `Restructure Scene Graph ` node with "operation-->Rename primitives".
+- Rename a node : use `Restructure Scene Graph ` node with "operation-->Rename primitives".